Sicilian Seafood Stew with Almonds and Couscous

 - 1 zucchini, halved lengthwise and sliced ¼-in. thick

 - 4 cups fish stock

 - ¼ tsp. crushed saffron threads

 - 8 oz. swordfish, cut into 1-in. chunks

 - 1 lb. whole squid, tentacles left whole, mantles cut into ½-in. rings

 - 1 lb. cockles or littleneck clams, cleaned

 - ½ cups whole toasted almonds, finely chopped

 - Kosher salt and freshly ground black pepper

-- Remove the soup from the heat, stir in the almonds, parsley, and pine nuts, and season with salt and pepper.
-Divide the couscous among serving plates, shaping it into a mound, then ladle over the vegetables, broth, and seafood to serve.
+- To serve, sprinkle over the almonds, parsley, and pine nuts and season with salt and black pepper.
+Divide the couscous among shallow soup bowls, then ladle over the vegetables, broth, and seafood.